bfemmer/switchboard/README.md

 ## About the App

-Switchboard is a cross-platform (Android and iOS) mobile application designed to be a companion of the Connecting the Network resiliency resource developed over at A1Z.
+Switchboard is a cross-platform (Android and iOS) mobile application designed to be a companion resource to the Connecting the Network Guide produced by AFRC/A1Z.

 ### Why the name Switchboard